Lick Observatory Telescopes Index

 Dark and bright lines appear on an object's spectrum, indicating absorption and emission of energy by chemical elements within the object.
 By studying the size, shape, and distribution of these lines, astronomers can determine characteristics of the object such as its temperature, chemical composition, and velocity, and whether it is moving towards or away from Earth.

 The spectrum of the sun above was generated by synthesizing data recorded with the Fourier Transform Spectrometer at Kitt Peak National Observatory.
 Image credit: N.A.
 Sharp, NOAO/NSO/Kitt Peak FTS/AURA/NSF.
-Click on image for enlargement.
+Spectra of more remote stars have many more dark lines.

 New Tools: Adaptive Optics

-Shane dome laser panorama by Laurie HatchThe turbulence of the earth's atmosphere creates an inherent problem for earth-based observations.
+Shane Telescope Laser from OutsideThe turbulence of the earth's atmosphere creates an inherent problem for earth-based observations.
 Because the atmosphere is not uniform, pockets of varying density air bend (refract) the light from observed objects.
 This causes the familiar "twinkle" of stars.
-While poetic, this twinkling creates havoc with observations which are recorded over a period of time, in effect blurring the observed image.
+While poetic, this twinkling creates havoc with observations which are recorded over a period of time, in effect blurring the image.

-Adaptive optics (AO) systems detect and measure how the blurring is affecting the image, and actually warp an auxiliary mirror to compensate.
+Adaptive optics (AO) systems detect and measure how the blurring is affecting the image, and warp an auxiliary mirror to compensate for this blur.
 The deformable telescope mirror is almost infinitely adjustable.
 It changes shape in numerous places many times per second, compensating for changing atmospheric conditions to focus light precisely.

 Lick Observatory engineered the first astronomical Laser Guide Star (LGS, or AO LGS) system, making adaptive optics more practical.
 Before correcting the blurring of an observed object, AO systems must measure the atmospheric distortion.
 Sometimes a nearby bright star can be used as a "guide star," to measure this distortion.
 More often, no bright star is near enough to the object to be observed.
 The Lick LGS system actually creates a guide "star" by shooting a laser beam into the sky, making sodium ions in the upper atmospere glow.
-The atmospheric distortion is measured using this "star," and the deformable mirror is adjusted accordingly to observe the fainter object.
+The atmospheric distortion is measured using this manmade "star," and the deformable mirror is adjusted accordingly to get a clear view of the observed object.
 This system is now being used at observatories throughout the world.

 New Methods: Infrared Observation